 Regarding outward investment to China, the Netherlands and France are the two largest European investors, with total stocks of approximately USD 65 billion and USD 46.9 billion, respectively.
-In terms of the share of total outward FDI, the countries with the highest share are Germany (5.9%), Denmark, UK, and Greece (all around 5.5%).
-However, trajectories vary over their respective periods surveyed: Denmark and the UK outward investment has increased both in absolute terms and as a share of its total FDI, while Greece's investment has substantially decreased in recent years, from USD 2.4 to USD 0.40 billion.
-Not surprisingly, however, the biggest decline in outward investment comes from Lithuania from USD 52 to USD 6 million.
+In terms of the share of total outward FDI, the countries with the highest are Germany (5.9%), Denmark, the UK and Greece (all around 5.5%).
+However, trajectories vary over their respective periods surveyed: Danish and UK outward investment has increased both in absolute terms and as a share of their total FDI, while Greece's investment has decreased in recent years.
+Not surprisingly, however, the biggest decline in outward investment comes from Lithuania, from USD 52 million to USD 6 million.